-Repeated Reading is a key strategy that research has found to be incredibly effective in building fluency.
-Repeated Reading means exactly that-students read and re-read the same passage, practicing not only the unique words but the sight words that make up of 65% of the written words.
-For reading passages see information in the side note.
+\Activity -> Teachable Moment(s) throughout Repeated Reading is a key strategy that research has found to be incredibly effective in building fluency.
+Repeated Reading means exactly that-students read and re-read the Repeated Reading passages same passage, practicing not only the unique words but the sight words that make up of can be found at: 65% of the written words.
+For reading passages see information in the side note. www.readinga-z.com (This is Repeated Reading Process a subscription fee site).
+1. Give student a passage to read at his/her appropriate reading level.
+It would be Check with the school day to better to be a passage that is easily read than one that they are struggling with. see if the textbook has these Remember that they are practicing the sight words and phrases that make up passages (most do). about 65% of the text.
+Select a book that is at the 2.
+Have students read for 1 minute and count the number of words read in the minute. child's reading level and have 3.
+Record the number of words read on a chart. them select 250-300 words to 4.
+For 8 days practice the SAME passage, using a different practice activities listed in practice (even if they move the lesson plan. on with the story).

-- 1. Give student a passage to read at his/her appropriate reading level.
-It would be better to be a passage that is easily read than one that they are struggling with.
-Remember that they are practicing the sight words and phrases that make up about 65% of the text. - 2.
-Have students read for 1 minute and count the number of words read in the minute. - 3.
-Record the number of words read on a chart. - 4.
-For 8 days practice the SAME passage, using a different practice activities listed in the lesson plan. - 5.
-Have students read the passage for 1 minute and then count the words read.
+5. Have students read the passage for 1 minute and then count the words read.